-I handed these out to just the female guests during our receiving line before dinner.
-I bought a couple of cupcake stands to hold them safely.
-I still have mine, and it sits in my wedding memories jar in our bedroom.
+These are traditionally handed out to just the female guests, which I did during our receiving line before the wedding breakfast.
+I bought a couple of cupcake stands to hold them safely (which you can see in the first image on this page).
+I still have my bonboniere, and it sits in my wedding memories jar in our bedroom.

 The second favour that we handed out were individual Greek wedding cakes.
 I LOVE these, and again, growing up and being invited to lots of Greek weddings, meant we got given these little cakes.
 They are so delicious – mixed nuts like pistachio and almonds, encased it a biscuity crust, and dusted with icing sugar.
 There is a hint of rosewater in there as well.
 A very unique flavour, but one of my favourite Greek confections – just a shame you can only ever really get them at weddings!